 Reflect on the sights of the previous day while relaxing in the comfort of your cabin.
 The train is also a great place to meet fellow travelers and share the experiences of your journey.
 In the evening, the train will arrive into Novosibirsk station, the largest on the Trans-Siberian Railway.
 Enjoy dinner in the city, or take a trip out to the countryside to diner with a local family (optional).

 Start your day with an excursion to the scientific city of Akademgorodok, featuring the famous Geology Museum, Open-Air Museum and the artificial Ob reservoir.
 Then, return to the city for lunch before embarking on a tour of Novosibirsk's main attractions, including the railway station, the magnificent Ascension Cathedral, Lenin Square and a visit to the Local Lore Museum or a boat trip down the Ob river.
-Enjoy some free time to explore Novosibirsk before boarding the train in the evening.
+Enjoy some free time to explore Novosibirsk before boarding the train in the evening onward to Irkutsk, a long journey.

 Spend the day unwinding on the train and enjoying the Trans-Siberian experience while watching the world pass by.
 The scenery from Novosibirsk and Irkutsk changes dramatically and rapidly.
 Tonight, enjoy a surreal night on the train, where the gentle to-and-fro motion will send you into a tranquil sleep.